JetBrains/guide/sites/intellij/tutorials/sharing-project-on-github/index.md

 ---
 resourceType: tutorial
-layout: "resources/tutorial/TutorialLayout.11ty.tsx"
+layout: resources/tutorial/TutorialLayout.11ty.tsx
 date: 2021-10-13
 title: Sharing your Project on GitHub
-technologies: [git]
-topics: [vcs]
+topics:
+  - git
+  - vcs
 author: hs
 subtitle: How you can share a local project to GitHub
 thumbnail: ./thumbnail.png